weakish/docs-en/views/realtime-guide-beginner.md

 await tom.InviteAsync(conversation, "Mary");
 ```

-On Jerry’s side, he can add a listener for handling events regarding “new members being added”.
+On Jerry's side, he can add a listener for handling events regarding "new members being added".
 With the code below, he will be notified once Tom invites Mary to the conversation:

 ```js
 // A user is added to the conversation